Want Stronger Friendships? Pull Out Your Notepad

 "I'm just really trying to be intentional with my time and with my relationships," she notes.
 "This has worked wonders for me with helping me achieve that."

 Maybe you're allergic to spreadsheets, but getting a little more organized about friendships might lead to better connections.
-Even a little bit of organization helps keep your friendships from running on autopilot, says Rachel Wilkerson Miller, author of the forthcoming book, The Art of Showing Up: How to Take Care of Yourself and Other People.
+Even a little bit of organization helps keep your friendships from running on autopilot, says Rachel Wilkerson Miller, author of the forthcoming book, The Art of Showing Up: How to Take Care of Yourself and Your People.

 "Having friends — or keeping friends — isn't effortless," says Wilkerson Miller.
 "Effort makes us feel appreciated.
 It makes us feel loved."

 One thing to try: Write a list of topics of conversation before you see a friend.
+Sorting out all of the things you want to discuss (How did that exam go?
+Is your sister doing OK after she hurt her foot?) avoids that moment when the conversation hits a lull and your mind draws a blank.

 "If you've ever walked into a hangout with a friend and not ... mentally run through the things that are new in your life, you can end up just sort of drawing a blank when it's your turn" to hold up the conversation, says Wilkerson Miller.